UniversalDependencies/docs/newbie.md

 What does that mean?
 Suppose you’re a regular programmer but you have to deal with some open-domain human language text.
-Maybe you’re mining product descriptions or maybe you’re developing features for an ad placement classifier, but either way what you want to do is to identify the adjectives that describe a noun.
-This involves first having a tool that will assign word classes (“parts of speech”) to words, so you can find the nouns, etc. And then it also requires recovering syntactic relationships, so you know _which_ adjectives describe _which_ nounx.
+Maybe you’re mining product descriptions or maybe you’re developing features for an ad placement classifier.
+Either way, you want to identify the adjectives that describe a noun.
+This involves having a tool that will assign word classes (“parts of speech”) to words, so you can find the nouns, etc., and it requires recovering syntactic relationships, so you know _which_ adjectives describe _which_ nouns.
 For example, _**fun**_ describes _student_ here:

-> _a **fun** and intelligent student
+> _a **fun** and intelligent student_

 That’s grammatical structure.
 Over the last thirty years, many data resources have been built for many languages to help with this goal.
 The particular gap that UD seeks to fill is that in general these various resources have used different names for word class and grammatical relationships and have often given sentences quite different kinds of structures, variously inspired by different syntactic theories.
-The goal of UD is that the same word class will be given the same name in each language, the syntactic relationships will be the same, the syntactic structures of sentences will be done the same and the same feature names will be used for indicating things like plural or negation.
-So you will be able to easily recover the information you need from _either_ English or French text, for example:
+The goal of UD is that the same word class will be given the same name in each language, the syntactic relationships will be the same, the syntactic structures of sentences will be done the same way and the same feature names will be used for indicating things like plural or negation.
+In this way, it is easy to recover the information you need from _either_ English or French text, for example:

 <div id="n1" class="sd-parse">
-a fun and intelligent student
+He is a fun and intelligent student amod(student, fun)
-amod(student, fun)
 </div>